AmiraAli23/intro-assignment/README.md

 ### Main Issues : Advertising & Outreach

-For a company that claims to be "Modern", their website and features are outdated.
+For a company that claims to be "Modern", their website and features are fairly outdated.
 Their website is dull and it is difficult to gather any information directly from the source.
 The lack of transparency contradicts their [claims](https://www.modernadvisor.ca/advantages/) of being transparent.
 Their website should have more information regarding their assets held under management, the number of clients they have, as well as their financials.

-I suggest for the company to be more inclusive.
-When trying to sign up for an account, you are prompted with the following message.
+I also recommend for the company to be more inclusive, and allow sign-ups without a referral.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/99091066/155826232-a1efe061-156f-43b5-b283-a0c2d1dcf506.png">

 The reason why apps like Wealthsimple are wildly successful is because of their inclusivity.
-Investors from all different income brackets and social demographics are given the opportunity to invest whereas this seems like they are very selective to who’s portfolio the want to manage.
-They are limiting their own potential by being very selective with their clients.
+Investors from diverse income brackets and social demographics are given the opportunity to invest, whereas ModernAdvisor seems to be selective of the portfolios they wish to manage.
+This only limits their own potential for growth.

 Outreach and Advertising are the main issues with this company.
 It is difficult for a company to get new clients if they aren't providing any marketing material.
 Apps such as Wealthsimple utilize platforms such as TikTok and YouTube to advertise their services.
-With millenials and Gen Z becoming more interesting in investing, it is important to ensure all demographics of the markets are reached.
-They currently have a blog on their website which is very outdated.
-Generally people aren't interested in reading a large amount of text, the shorter the better or replace that entirely with visuals.
-It is important to break down complex information for users so its easily understandable.
+With millenials and Gen Z becoming more interested in investing, it is important to ensure all demographics of the market are reached.
+They currently have a blog on their website, which aside from being outdated, isn't updated very frequently.
+Generally, people aren't interested in reading large amount of texts, and prefer visuals or short videos.
+It is also important to break down complex information for users to make it easily understandable.

-TikTok would be an ideal platform that they could use to advertize their services and get the younger generations engaged and interested in investing.
-Currently, they are waiting for people to find them when it should be the other way around.
+TikTok would be an ideal platform that they could use to advertise their services and get the younger generations engaged and interested in investing.
+Currently, they are waiting for people to find them, when it should be the other way around.

-Robo-advising is generally targeted towards novice investors and generations that grew up around technology, their marketing and website should reflect as such.
-Investors who are more seasoned might be less inclined to use their services since they aren't using services that they haven't seen before.
+Robo-advising is generally targeted towards novice investors and generations that grew up around technology, and their marketing and website should reflect as such.
+Seasoned investors might be less inclined to use their services, as they aren't providing a product that "hasn't been seen before".
 The main feature setting them apart from their competitors is their trial feature which the details have to be searched for and found on their site.

 ModernAdvisor should utilize other marketing technologies to not only reflect their name, but to reach a wider consumer base.
 Below is what they currently use for their marketing technologies.
 [Source](https://www.slintel.com/company/modernadvisor/5c3b00bcd55ae49f1b76e13a)